Corporate Governance Guidelines

 In addition, the Board recognizes the value in diversity and endeavors to assemble a Board with diverse skills, professional experience, perspectives, age, race, ethnicity, gender, gender identity, sexual orientation or identity, national origin and cultural background.
 The Board is committed to actively seeking out diverse candidates, including qualified women and individuals from minority groups, to include in the pool from which nominees for the Board are selected.
 Annually, and more often if needed, there is an evaluation of the Board’s composition by the Nominating, Governance and Corporate Responsibility Committee to enable the Board and the Nominating, Governance and Corporate Responsibility Committee to assess the skills and characteristics that are currently represented on the Board and in incumbent Board members, as well as the skills and characteristics that the Board may find valuable in the future in light of the Company’s anticipated business needs.
 The ability of incumbent directors to contribute to the Board is also considered in connection with the re-nomination process.
 The Nominating, Governance and Corporate Responsibility Committee reviews the qualifications of Board candidates in light of the criteria approved by the Board and recommends the Company’s director candidates to the Board for election by the Company’s stockholders at the Annual Meeting of Stockholders.
 The Committee also recommends to the Board candidates to be elected by the Board as necessary to fill vacancies and newly created directorships.

 2. Size and Composition.
 The Nominating, Governance and Corporate Responsibility Committee shall make recommendations to the Board regarding the size and composition of the Board.
 The Company’s Certificate of Incorporation (as amended from time to time, the “Certificate of Incorporation”) provides that the Board shall consist of not fewer than nine directors.
 The size of the Board should be limited to a number that enables it to operate effectively in managing the activities of the Board and its Committees.
-Ideally, the Board should have nine to 13 directors, unless in an unusual situation or to address succession issues, the Board believes that the interests of the Company call for a temporary increase from this range.
+Ideally, the Board should have nine to 13 directors, unless in an unusual situation or to address director succession issues the Board believes that the interests of the Company call for a temporary increase from this range.
 The Board shall periodically review its structure, considering (among other things) the existing composition of the Board, voting results for directors in recent elections by stockholders, legislative and regulatory developments, trends in governance, the Company’s circumstances at the time, and such other factors as the Board may deem relevant.

 3. Independence.
 The Board shall consist of a substantial majority of independent directors.
 An independent director is a director who meets the New York Stock Exchange definition of independence, as determined by the Board in the exercise of its business judgment in light of all the facts and circumstances.
 The Board has adopted the standards set forth in Appendix A to assist it in assessing the independence of directors.
 The Board shall make an affirmative determination regarding the independence of each director annually, based upon the recommendation of the Nominating, Governance and Corporate Responsibility Committee.
 Directors have an affirmative obligation to promptly inform the Board of any material changes in their circumstances or relationships that may impact their designation by the Board as ‘independent.’